zacharydenton/labs/rainbow-spirograph/description.markdown

-Rainbow Spirograph is a processing.js sketch inspired by the Spirograph toy.
+A processing.js sketch inspired by the Spirograph toy.